 This Caramel Apple Pecan Streusel Pie tastes as good as it looks!
 With just one bite, you will know it’s definitely worth the effort.
 You will be so satisfied with this pie.
 I mean, who doesn’t love caramel, apple, and pecan?
 This pie is loaded with apples, topped with a crunchy peach streusel, and drizzled with homemade caramel sauce.
 It’s too good to stop at one slice!

 I have a growing archive of apple desserts.
+One of my favorites is these apple streusel bars!
 I think it’s safe to say, I really enjoy this fall fruit.
 And while you can get apples all year round, they simply taste the best when they’re in season.

 What goes best with apples besides cinnamon?
 Well, caramel, of course… I think you can agree that apple and caramel is one of the most amazing flavor combos ever invented.
 Complete and total deliciousness.